-- Blocks of 1:1 small group lessons that focus on a range of needs such as literacy, comprehension and spelling in the Learning Centre. - Where needed, help from an external agency (e.g. Educational Psychologist). - Teaching Assistant support in some lessons.
+- Blocks of 1:1 small group lessons that focus on a range of needs such as literacy, comprehension and spelling in the Support department. - Where needed, help from an external agency (e.g. Educational Psychologist). - Learning Support Assistant support in some lessons. - Screening to identify and support need - Use of codebreakers (Dyslexia tool)

-- On-going tailor made 1:1 tuition in the Learning Support Department, led by a suitably qualified member of staff - Where needed, help from an external agency (e.g. Educational Psychologist). - Termly testing for students with literacy difficulties to review and plan.

-• External agency advice where needed.
+- On-going tailored 1:1 tuition in the Learning Support Department, led by a suitably qualified member of staff - Where needed, help from an external agency (e.g. Educational Psychologist). - Termly testing for students with literacy difficulties to review and plan. - Small group work targeting needs such as dyslexia and dyscalculia - Reduced timetable and involvement of alternative provision - External agency advice where needed. - Exam Access Arrangements. - Post 16 Transition support.

-- Exam Access Arrangements. - Post 16 Transition support. - Work with students, parents and carers, and staff to develop and review plans based on the need of the pupil. - Alternative educational provision at GCSE includes applied studies.
-Work placements are also organised for some students.
+Work with students, parents and carers, and staff to develop and review plans based on the need of the pupil.